Adult Department Welcome Slide

 - Navigating our online catalog.

-- Accessing our downloadable items through OverDrive/Libby, Hoopla, or RB Digital.
+- Accessing our downloadable items through OverDrive/Libby, or Hoopla

-- Using our public computers, printers, copiers, scanner, or fax machine.
+- Using our public computers, printers, copiers, or scanner.

 - Conducting research and using our databases.

 - Signing up for a library sponsored program.